Azure/azure-kusto-spark/docs/KustoSource.md

     **Default:** '5400' (90 minutes)

+* **KUSTO_CLIENT_REQUEST_PROPERTIES_JSON**:
+  A json representation for [ClientRequestProperties](https://github.com/Azure/azure-kusto-java/blob/master/data/src/main/java/com/microsoft/azure/kusto/data/ClientRequestProperties.java) used in the call for reading from kusto (or the export command for 'scale' mode).
+Use toString to make the json.

 #### Transient Storage Parameters
 When reading data from Kusto in 'scale' mode, the data is exported from Kusto into a blob storage every time the corresponding RDD is materialized.
 In order to allow working in 'scale' mode, storage parameters must be provided by the caller.